The temple garment is definitely one of the most misunderstood and mocked symbols of The Church of Jesus Christ of Latter-day Saints.

 It’s a difference of one word, but quite often words have a great deal of power in shaping the way we think and react to new experiences.

-I was glad to hear her kindly correct her brother, but I was still concerned about how she would react to the garment especially since recently on Instagram and in Facebook groups there have been pretty casual discussion about garments and what people’s priorities really are – indicating that reverence for the garment and gratitude for its blessing was not at the top of people’s lists.
+I was glad to hear her kindly correct her brother, but I was still concerned about how she would react to the garment especially since recently on Instagram and in Facebook groups there have been pretty casual discussions about garments and what people’s priorities really are – indicating that reverence for the garment and gratitude for its blessing was not at the top of people’s lists.

 The day of her temple experience arrived, and it was everything we hoped would be.
 We were specifically praying that she would be able to feel of God’s love for her, and we encouraged her to have that be her main focus while attending.